Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Complex Case

+In terms of cohomology, this kind of multiplicativity twisted by a group action is called a 2-cocycle condition.

-\begin{note} When restricted to $A\times A$, Equations \ref{Symmetry} and \ref{Multiplicativity} show that $\alpha_2$ is a complex valued bicharacter.
-If $g$ conjugates, then $\alpha_2$ is conjugate-symmetric (one might call it hermitian), and if $g$ doesn't conjugate, then $\alpha_2$ is symmetric. \end{note}
+\begin{remark} When restricted to $A\times A$, Equations \ref{Symmetry} and \ref{Multiplicativity} show that $\alpha_2$ is a complex-valued bicharacter.
+If $g$ conjugates, then $\alpha_2$ is conjugate-symmetric (one might call it hermitian), and if $g$ doesn't conjugate, then $\alpha_2$ is symmetric. \end{remark}

-\begin{note} Here is an interpretation of this multiplicativity.
+\begin{remark} Here is an interpretation of this multiplicativity.
 There is a real algebra $\bb C_\sim G$ defined similarly to the standard group algebra $\bb CG$, except that group elements only commute with scalars up to conjugation:

 Equation \ref{Multiplicativity} can be understood as saying that for each $a\in G$, the map